 How long does mortgage preapproval last?

-Mortgage preapproval shows agents and sellers you’re serious about buying a home, helps you understand how much you can afford to spend on a house, and can give you an edge in competitive markets.
-But mortgage preapproval doesn’t last forever, so it’s a good idea to make sure you’re ready to start shopping for a home before applying.
+Mortgage preapproval shows agents and sellers you’re serious about buying a home.
+It also demonstrates you can likely secure financing.
+Getting preapproved for a mortgage also helps you understand how much you can afford to spend on a house, which can give you an edge in competitive markets.
+But some prospective home buyers don’t realize that mortgage preapproval comes with an expiration date.
+So how long does preapproval last?
+Generally, you should wait to get preapproved until you’re ready to start seriously house hunting.
+Here’s what you need to know.

 What is mortgage preapproval?

-Mortgage preapproval is where a lender reviews your financial information and estimates how much it expects you’ll be able to borrow.
-Many real estate agents require clients to get mortgage preapproval before they’ll show you any homes.
-Sellers may prefer offers from buyers who have a mortgage preapproval.
+Mortgage preapproval is a process in which a lender reviews your financial information and estimates how much you will be able to borrow.
+Many agents require clients to get a preapproval before showing homes, and sellers prefer offers from preapproved buyers.

 How long does a mortgage preapproval last?